 To access the LCI, navigate to the following URL using a web browser: http://welcome.to.inmotion/MG-LCI.
-If this URL is not reachable, try entering: 172.22.0.1/MG-LCI.
+If this URL is not reachable, trying entering: 172.22.0.1/MG-LCI.
 This will display the LCI login screen:

-Figure 3-1: LCI Login Panel
+Figure 2 - LCI Login Panel

-Note: Configuration of the unit is best performed using a web browser running on a Windows 7 or Windows XP PC.
+configuration of the unit is best performed using a web browser running on a Windows 7 or Windows XP PC.
 As of version 3.8, the oMG supports Internet Explorer 9.
 Other devices and other browsers may work but have not been certified by Sierra Wireless.